Payment Policy

 This company is only responsible for students when in the hall during their class times and cannot be responsible for supervising students outside of the hall.
 If a child refuses to stay in class it is illegal to forcibly detain a child against their will.
 This would be an extremely unlikely event but if a student decides to leave their class despite reasonable persuasion from the teacher, the parents or guardians retain parental responsibility for children including in class time and they must take responsibility for their child’s refusal to stay.

 All children are required to be picked up by a parent or guardian at the end of their lesson.
 If no one arrives for the student they will wait with the teacher whilst the teacher tries to contact the parent or guardian.
 The teacher will wait with the student until someone picks them up.
-Parents are permitted to leave and return to the premises whilst their child participates in their class.
+Parents are to leave and return to the premises whilst their child participates in their class.

 Safeguarding and Child Protection Policy